tvdboom/ATOM/docs_sources/user_guide/predicting.md

 This mechanism avoids having to make (perhaps) expensive calculations that are never used, saving time and memory.

+!!! warning
+    The prediction attributes for the [score][] method return atom's metric score on that set, not the metric returned by sklearn's score method for estimators.
+Use the method's [`metric`][score-metric] parameter to calculate a different metric.

 !!! note
     Many of the [plots][] use the prediction attributes.
 This can considerably increase the size of the instance for large datasets.
-Use the [clear](../../API/ATOM/atomclassifier/#clear) method if you need to free some memory.
+    Use the [clear][atomclassifier-clear] method if you need to free some memory.

 ## Predictions on rows in the dataset